 Back in 1991, the world wide web was introduced.
 Users around the world viewed the first web page in August of that year.
-People were amazed by the fact that they could share information with one another or with people across countries.
+Even though the internet itself predates the web, it was only with the creation of the web that the internet really got popular.

-With time, the internet and the world of web pages evolved.
-Earlier, people used only Internet Explorer for viewing web pages.
-But now, there are hundreds of browsers that people use worldwide.
+Now, there are hundreds of browsers that people use worldwide.
 The percentage of browser usage share varies.
 The varied share depends on users’ locations, age groups, and devices used.
-But guess what came with so many browsers and devices?
-Browser compatibility issues.
-And that’s when people understood the need for cross-browser testing.

 What Is Cross-Browser Testing?

-As noted earlier, back in the old days, people used only Internet Explorer (IE) to view web pages.
+As noted earlier, back in the old days, people used Netscape to view web pages.
+Then, IE reigned supreme for quite a while.
 But nowadays, multiple options are available.
 There are more than 100 browsers, and people have the option to view sites in their preferred browser.

 The form of front end testing that verifies whether a site works perfectly in all browsers is cross-browser testing.
 The aim?
 To verify that the website you’re developing runs properly on all targeted browsers.
 Testers either do this test manually or by using automated tools like Selenium WebDriver.